boto/boto/docs/source/porting_guide.rst

   as supporting Python 3
 * Submit a pull request!

+Note: We try our best to clean up resources after a test runs, but you should double check that no resources are left after integration tests run.
+If they are, then you will be charged for them!

 .. _Six documentation: http://pythonhosted.org/six/
 .. _Porting to Python 3 An in-depth guide: http://python3porting.com/
 .. _Porting to Python 3 Redux: http://lucumr.pocoo.org/2013/5/21/porting-to-python-3-redux/